 The Contractor is limited to placement of stockpiled material in the staging areas or within the work limits as shown in the CSPP drawings.
-Stockpiled materials or equipment are not permitted within an active TOFA or TSA.
-The Contractor must receive approval from FAA, through submittal of Form 7460-1, and the Engineer prior to locating stockpiles or equipment within an active TOFA; see Section 9.e.1 of this CSPP.
-The TSA and TOFA dimensions are described below in Section 17 of this CSPP.
+Stockpiled materials or equipment are not permitted within an active RSA, ROFA, ROFZ, TOFA, or TSA.
+The Contractor must receive approval from FAA, through submittal of Form 7460-1, and the Engineer prior to locating stockpiles or equipment within an active ROFA or TOFA; see Section 9.e.1 of this CSPP.
+The RSA, ROFZ, ROFA, TSA, and TOFA dimensions are described below in Section 17 of this CSPP.